Consultant, Health & Medical Research

 Professor Alexandra McManus

-Over the past two decades, Alexandra has conducted a number of very successful community-based research initiatives in the areas of at-risk youth, injury prevention, workplace health, child health; and with those at highest risk of poor health outcomes such as indigenous populations, children and at-risk youth.
+Over the past three decades, Alexandra has conducted a number of very successful research initiatives in the areas of primary health care, nutrition and health, injury prevention, child health; and with those at highest risk of poor health outcomes such as indigenous populations and at-risk youth.
 She has shown continual commitment towards building capacity and a culture of information sharing within public health in order to facilitate positive growth within the field and to make a real change to the health of the Australian population.